benjiebob/Sweepstakes/README.md

 ## Introduction

 Welcome, dear friends, family & footballers to the internationally renowned World Cup Sweepstake.
-This README explains how the sweepstake works, presents the draw and gives vaguely describes prizes to be won.
+This README explains how the sweepstake works, presents the draw and vaguely describes prizes to be won.

 For the geeks among you, the code is available.
 Data munging code is [here](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/extract_rankings.py) and a simple-to-run Jupyter Notebook which actually computes the draw is [here](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/run_worldcup_draw.ipynb).